demisto/content/Packs/ForcepointDLP/README.md

 2. Go to the apps tab and add the **Syslog** app.
 If it already exists, click the **Syslog** app and then click **Configure**.
 3. Click **Add New**.

-*NOTE*: The log format is CEF, and the name of the *Vender* and the *Product* will be created by the vendor and product fields in the raw data.
+*NOTE*: The log format is CEF, the name of the *Vender* and the *Product* will be based on vendor and product fields in the raw data.